Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-27-xamarin-forms-shell.md

 {% endraw %}
 {% endhighlight %}

-Next, we'll use the Xamarin.Essentials Preferences to store the current route when the app shuts down and to navigate to that route when the app restarts.
+Next, we'll use the Xamarin.Essentials Preferences to store the current page route when the app shuts down and to navigate to that page when the app restarts.
+You can find the current page route by using the Shell.Current.CurrentState.Location property.
+You can navigate to a page using Shell.Current.GoToAsync().
 In App.xaml.cs:
 {% highlight csharp %}
 {% raw %}
 .
 .
+.
 using Xamarin.Essentials;
+.
 .
 .
 protected override void OnStart()